Mental Gear Closet

 I'm feeling generally down, flat, unmotivated or in a funk.

-Recognizing the difference does two things.
+Recognizing the difference between these two situations does two things.

 One, better identification equals a better solution.
 Take for example a headache.
 What’s the one thing that causes all headaches?
 There IS NO one thing.
 Therefore teasing apart whether you’re dehydrated versus stressed versus concussed versus having an aneurism will be critical in taking the right course of action to heal.